-THIS SENARIO MAY BE ON HOLD AS PRESIDENT ELECT TRUMP IS TRYING TO IMPLIMENT A HIGHLY INFLATIONARY SENARIO!
+THIS SENARIO HAS ON HOLD AS PRESIDENT ELECT TRUMP IS TRYING TO IMPLIMENT A HIGHLY INFLATIONARY SENARIO!
+BUT MAYBE NOW 2019?

 All stock market upward cycles end with a surprise.
 In 2000 it was the dot com bust, in 2008 it was the housing bubble and the market fell 50%.
 This time it could be deflation, as the surprise.
 The recent budget compromise allows more risky derivative buying by the banks and larger contributions by the financial industry which will make matters worse. .
 As interest rates are to rise next year, these derivatives could start another banking crisis with the taxpayers in no position for a bailout this time.
 All boats will sink.
 On the one hand consumers are reaping benefits from cheaper prices paid at the pump, but on the other hand, investors are weighing whether falling oil prices are symptomatic of deflation in a lagging global economy.
 Crude oil fell below $60 a barrel for the first time in five years.
 This is normally the time of year when money managers are doing window dressing, as portfolios can meet benchmarks.
 Window dressing refers to the practice of selling poorly performing stocks in favor of high performing stocks for window dressing. the market should be rallying, but it is not.